Black-and-Gold Howler, Alouatta caraya

 Size, Weight, and Lifespan

-Black-and-gold howler monkeys are medium-to-large-sized monkeys, and are one of the largest primates in South America.
+Black-and-gold howler monkeys are medium-to-large-sized monkeys and are one of the largest primates in South America.
 Males measure 24–26 inches (60–65 cm) with a 30 inch (76.2 cm) tail.
 Females measure about 20 inches (50 cm).
 Males weigh about 15 pounds (6.8 kg) and females weigh in around 10 pounds (4.5 kg).

 In the wild, black-and-gold howler monkeys can live to be between 15 and 20 years old.
 In captivity, they often live to be over 20 years old.

-Black-and-gold howlers are sexually dimorphic.
-Males are noticeably larger than females, and males and females differ in coloration (sexually dichromatic).
+Black-and-gold howlers are sexually dimorphic; males are noticeably larger than females, and males and females differ in coloration (sexually dichromatic).
 Males have black hair, which gives this species their “black” howler monkey name.
 Females, however, have blonde or golden coloration, giving them the “golden” portion of their name.
 Infants are born with golden hair, which changes as they mature.
 Blonde or golden babies are camouflaged in their mothers’ blonde coats.

 Black-and-gold howlers have very strong and long prehensile tails that are hairless on the underside.
 This allows them to grasp, touch, and identify objects, like a fifth hand.
 Their faces are black and mostly hairless, with bushy eyebrows.
 Their eyes are brown, medium-sized, and located in the frontal position.
 They have prominent muzzles and the nostrils lay close together.
-An enlarged hyoid bone in the neck facilitates their loud howling calls but restricts their arms’ range of motion, so they rely heavily on their prehensile tail for locomoting through the trees.
+An enlarged hyoid bone in the neck facilitates their loud howling calls but restricts their arms’ range of motion, so they rely heavily on their prehensile tail for grasping branches while traveling through the trees.
 The lower jaw is less prominent than that of other howler monkeys, and their neck bulges out further than other howlers.

 Chewing mature leaves can be tough (literally); thus, black-and-gold howlers have large upper molars, with sharp shearing crests.
 The molars are specifically adapted for chewing leaves by shearing and cutting food into small pieces, making food easier to consume.

-Black-and-gold howlers are folivores and occasionally frugivores.
+Black-and-gold howlers are folivores (leaf-eaters) and occasionally frugivores (fruit-eaters).
 Their diet consists of mostly leaves, but they consume fruits, especially wild figs (Ficus), buds, flowers, and vines.
 Food sources are located high in the canopy, so black-and-gold howlers rarely come down.
 In addition, most of their water requirements are met by their food, although they occasionally come down to the ground to drink water in marshes or lakes.

 Black-and-gold howler monkeys are one of the only New World primates that regularly consume mature leaves, though young, softer leaves are preferred when they are available.
 In contrast with their fellow Old World leaf eating monkeys, black-and-gold howler monkeys do not have sacculated stomachs.
 Their digestive system is comprised of a simple acid stomach and two large sections in the caecum and colon where bacteria is found.
 The bacteria present in their caecum allows them to digest the high-cellulose content found in their leafy diet.
 This bacteria is fermented and is used as an energy source.